 No matter how tired you get, remember that it's never safe for babies to sleep in a bed, couch or chair, either alone or with you or any other adults or children.
 Babies in these situations could fall, or become trapped beneath the other person, against the wall or furniture or get tangled in bed linens, with tragic results.
 If you bring your baby into bed to nurse, or are holding your baby and feel yourself nodding off, be sure you put him or her back in to their separate sleeping area.

 As you prepare for baby, remember that you can take advantage of some great free resources for military families.
 The New Parent Support Program provides information and support to expectant parents and parents with children from birth to 3 years of age.
 The program can help you prepare for your baby by answering questions you have about your pregnancy and preparing for baby, including one-on-one information about preparing a safe sleep environment and ways you can cope with fatigue.
-Get connected with the New Parent Support Program at your installation, or if you are not near a military installation, contact your state's Joint Family Support Assistance Program or Military OneSource at 800-342-9647.
+And, if you ever have questions about safe sleep practices, please contact your installation's New Parent Support Program or Military OneSource.

 The content of private websites is neither controlled nor endorsed by the Department of Defense.